 All of these surveys are web-enabled.
 Throughout the year, emails, letters, and instructions are sent to current students, recent graduates, long-term graduates, and CWEB/CWEL schools and counties with information on how to access their surveys located on a secure server.
-A standard follow-up protocol is in place to obtain a minimum 50% response rate for each group of respondents.
+A standard follow-up protocol is in place to try to obtain a minimum 50% response rate for each group of respondents.
 Response rates are reported below.
+Datasets were cleaned prior to analysis.
+Usable surveys had to have at least 50% of the questions answered.
+Surveys that did not meet this threshold were dropped from the analyses.

 Respondent Group Response Rate (%)

-County 76%
+County 91% (n=61)

-Current Students 85% CWEB
+Current Students 70% CWEB (n=38)

-94% CWEL
+86% CWEL (n=104)

-Recent Graduates 79% CWEB
+Recent Graduates 45% CWEB (n=27)

-81% CWEL
+63% CWEL (n=33)

-Long Term Graduates 48%
+Long Term Graduates 48% (n=53)

-CWEB/CWEL Schools 94%
+CWEB/CWEL Schools 81% (n=13)